-- 2.3 If a firm does not meet the requirements of regulation 2.2 ICAEW may license the firm only if: - a. at least one principal in the firm is: - i an authorised individual; or - ii authorised by ICAEW under regulation 2.2 or authorised by another approved regulator in relation to authorised legal services work; - but in either case is not a licensed firm; and - b. at least one authorised individual is authorised under section 4 of these regulations to undertake or control the undertaking of each of the activities listed in the definition of authorised legal services work that the firm is applying for accreditation to carry out. - 2.4 Having taken account of the objective of improving access to justice, ICAEW may accredit a firm only if it is satisfied that: - a the firm is fit and proper to be accredited; - b each individual who will undertake, or control the undertaking of, authorised legal services work on behalf of the firm is an authorised individual and is fit and proper; - c the firm has appointed a contact partner whose name has been given to ICAEW; - d in the case of a firm applying to be licensed, the firm has appointed a Head of Finance and Administration and a Head of Legal Practice who have consented to act in these roles and whose appointment has been approved by ICAEW; - e the firm has at least one office in England and Wales from which it undertakes authorised legal services work (unless it is a company or limited liability partnership whose registered office is in England or Wales); - f each principal who is not an accredited legal services firm, a registered auditor, a DPB-licensed firm, a member of ICAEW, a member of the Institute of Chartered Accountants of Scotland, a member of Chartered Accountants Ireland or another approved regulator holds affiliate status under these regulations, ICAEW's Audit Regulations, ICAEW's DPB Handbook, ICAEW's Insolvency Regulations or ICAEW's regulations governing the use of the description 'Chartered Accountants' and general affiliates: - g in the case of a firm applying to be licensed, any non-authorised person who holds a material interest in the firm is approved by ICAEW under section 6; - h in the case of a firm applying to be licensed, the firm has: - informed all principals, employees and shareholders who are non-authorised persons of the duties imposed on them by sections 90 and 176 of the Act; and - put in place procedures to prevent such persons from improperly influencing the independence and integrity of authorised legal services work; and - i the firm has professional indemnity insurance under ICAEW's PII Regulations with a minimum level of indemnity of £500,000 per claim.
+- 2.3 If a firm does not meet the requirements of Regulation 2.2 ICAEW may license the firm only if at least one principal in the firm is: - a an authorised individual; or - b authorised by ICAEW under Regulation 2.2 or authorised by another approved regulator in relation to probate work; - but in either case is not a licensed firm. - 2.4 Having taken account of the objective of improving access to justice, ICAEW may accredit a firm only if it is satisfied that: - c the firm is fit and proper to be accredited; - d each individual who will undertake, or control the undertaking of, probate work on behalf of the firm is an authorised individual and is fit and proper; - e the firm has appointed a contact partner whose name has been given to ICAEW; - f in the case of a firm applying to be licensed, the firm has appointed a Head of Finance and Administration and a Head of Legal Practice who have consented to act in these roles and whose appointment has been approved by ICAEW: - g the firm has at least one office in England and Wales from which it undertakes probate work (unless it is a company or limited liability partnership whose registered office is in England or Wales); - h each principal who is not an accredited probate firm, a registered auditor, a DPB-licensed firm, a member of ICAEW, a member of the Institute of Chartered Accountants of Scotland, a member of Chartered Accountants Ireland or another approved regulator holds affiliate status under these regulations, ICAEW's Audit Regulations, ICAEW's DPB Handbook, ICAEW's Insolvency Regulations or ICAEW's regulations governing the use of the description 'Chartered Accountants' and general affiliates:

+- i in the case of a firm applying to be licensed, any non-authorised person who holds a material interest in the firm is approved by ICAEW under section 6; - j in the case of a firm applying to be licensed, the firm has: - informed all principals, employees and shareholders who are non-authorised persons of the duties imposed on them by sections 90 and 176 of the Act; and - put in place procedures to prevent such persons from improperly influencing the independence and integrity of probate work; and - a the firm has professional indemnity insurance under ICAEW's PII Regulations with a minimum level of indemnity of £500,000 per claim.